jnoh/jnoh.net/index.md

 Now (2019 April)

-* defining my values as I look for a new job
 * reading about <a href="https://www.w3.org/TR/activitypub/">ActivityPub</a> and <a href="https://glitch.com/~tinyap">tinkering</a>
 * adding to [/sketches](/sketches): my idea nursery where I keep track of my explorations of new tech and new ideas